-To successfully participate in the HCV program, applicants and residents must be able to participate in mandatory activities such as the voucher briefing, the annual re-examination and inspection, andattendance at informal reviews or hearings when a family is denied assistance or proposed for termination from the program.
-Being able to understand SHRA's information is vital for obtaining a voucher, finding and moving into housing, remaining in the assisted unit, and remaining in the program through compliance with program rules, requirements and regulations.
+To successfully participate in the HCV program, applicants and residents must be able to participate in compulsory activities such as the voucher briefing, the annual re-examination and inspection, and attendance at informal reviews or hearings when a family is denied assistance or termination from the program is proposed.
+Being able to understand SHRA's information is vital to obtaining a voucher, finding and moving into housing, remaining in the home, and remaining in the program through compliance with program requirements and regulations.